 The -slevel option does not allow to observe a specific iteration step of the loop.
 In fact, this option may even be a little confusing for the user when the program contains loops for which the analysis can not decide easily the truth value of the condition, nested loops, or if-then-else statements1.
 The main advantages of this option are that it leaves the source code unchanged and that it works with loops that are built using gotos instead of for or while.
-The -slevel option requires less memory than -ulevel, and as a consequence it can sometimes be faster.
+It also improves precision when evaluating if or switch conditionals.
 A current drawback of semantic unrolling is that it can only be specified crudely at the function level, whereas syntactic unrolling can be specified loop by loop.